Selected Talks, TV and Podcasts

 Join Dr Christine Schmidt (The Wiener Holocaust Library) and Professor Dan Stone (Holocaust Research Institute, Royal Holloway, University of London) as they walk through the Wiener Holocaust Library's exhibition 'Death Marches: Evidence and Memory'.
 'Death Marches: Evidence and Memory' was the inaugural exhibition of the Holocaust and Genocide Research Partnership.

-Wartime NI: A Wee Bit of War
+A Wee Bit of War

-Kindertransport and Kindness in Ulster
+Kindertransport and kindness in Ulster

 By now, more people in Northern Ireland are aware of the Kindertransport and the resettlement farm at Millisle, Co.
 Down, and the vital role it played before, during, and after the Second World War.
-In the lead-up to Holocaust Memorial Day 2023, we talked to Dr. Christine Schmidt of the Wiener Holocaust Library about the role played by Northern Ireland at this time, the wealth of material in the Arolsen Archives, and the vital ongoing work of the library in the 21st century.
-Listen here.
+In the lead-up to Holocaust Memorial Day 2023, Scott Edgar talked to Dr. Christine Schmidt of the Wiener Holocaust Library about the role played by Northern Ireland at this time, the wealth of material in the Arolsen Archives, and the vital ongoing work of the library in the 21st century.

 History Hit: Warfare